Union Jack flag icon Canada flag Canada Ireland flag Ireland

 An opaque version of watercolour.

 Images are used to convey particular meanings.
-E.g. the lamb which represents Christ, or the dove which represents the Holy Spirit in Christian religious paintings.
+For example, the lamb, which represents Christ, or the dove, which represents the Holy Spirit, in Christian religious paintings.

 Italian meaning ‘mixture’.
 A painting technique where the artist applies paint thickly onto the surface of the canvas or panel so that brushstrokes or palette knife marks are highly visible.